 Here are just a couple of the highlights.

-In Phuket Town, pay a visit to Suay Restaurant.
+Swing by Suay Restaurant in Phuket Town.
 It’s an absolute gem.
 The décor is tasteful and refreshing, the staff are friendly and helpful, and, most importantly, the food is spectacularly good.
 Try the apple salad with crispy fried catfish cigar, and the Maryland crab cakes with mango chutney and sweet chilli aioli.

-The Blue Elephant is housed in the gorgeous Phra Pitak Chinpracha Mansion in Phuket Town.
-It offers a set menu, which will give you a good introduction to both classic and modern Thai cuisine.
+Also in Phuket Town, The Blue Elephant is housed in the gorgeous Phra Pitak Chinpracha Mansion.
+It offers a set menu, which will give you a broad introduction to both classic and modern Thai cuisine.

-Cooking classes are a great way to take a little piece of Phuket home with you.
-A full day class will give you a really broad overview of the principles of preparing traditional Thai cuisine, and the best part is you get to eat the fruits of your labour at the end!
+A cooking class is a great way to take a little piece of Phuket home with you.
+A full-day class will equip you with the know-how to prepare several traditional Thai dishes.
+And the best part is, you get to eat the fruits of your labour at the end!

-Phuket is not a shopping mecca by any stretch of the imagination, but if you are in need of a holiday spending spree you can certainly part with some baht on the island.
+Phuket is not a shopping mecca by any stretch of the imagination, but there are plenty of opportunities to part with some baht.

 There are markets in operation across the island.
-Night markets are the most fun.
-The pick of the bunch is probably the Phuket Town Weekend Market, which operates Saturdays and Sundays from 4 to 9pm.
+The pick of the bunch is probably the Phuket Town Weekend Market, which operates Saturdays and Sundays from mid-afternoon to late evening.